rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 operations with higher-precision floating-point registers before converting back to a lower-precision format.

-In general, providing more precision than required should not cause a mathematical algorithm to fail or to lose numeric accuracy.
+In general, providing more precision than required will only bring a calculation closer to the mathematically precise answer, never further away.

 This RFC proposes allowing floating-point types to perform intermediate calculations using more precision than the type itself, as long as they provide